meilisearch/documentation/learn/advanced/pagination.md

 const results = await index.search("tarkovsky", { limit: 10, offset: 0 });
 ```

-You can use both parameters together to effectively create search pages.
+You can use both parameters together to create search pages.

 #### Search pages and calculating `offset`